dreamerlzl/forget-me-not/readme.md

 # remind with a sound
 fmn add -s ~/Downloads/song.mp3 "chill" at 8:00 --per-day

-# remind with an image (only available on kde plasma)
+# remind with an image (only available on xorg-based desktop environment)
 fmn add -i ~/Downloads/picture.png "chill" after 10h

 # list all reminder tasks